 Can the app be connected to other conversational AI systems such as Google’s DialogueFlow, Amazon’s Lex, Microsoft’s Conversational AI Engine or IBM’s Watson?

-Potentially, yes.
+Our platform connects to Google DialogFlow, and we will shortly add support for other major conversational AI vendors.
 The avatar system uses voice as input and outputs a talking, animation based on a response that is given.
 It is possible to use the other vendor’s AI system instead of our own.
-Please contact us as email@example.com if you are interested in this.
+Please contact us as firstname.lastname@example.org if you are interested in this.

 Can this be used in video games?